ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 Start by checking for error messages in the Ingress resource deployment events and ALB pod logs.
 These error messages can help you find the root causes for failures and further debug your Ingress setup in the next sections.
 {: shortdesc}

-1. Check your Ingress resource deployment and look for warning or error messages.
+1. Check your Ingress resource deployment and look for warnings or error messages.
     ```
     kubectl describe ingress <myingress>
     ```